meeDamian/country-emoji/README.md

 ## Bugs and feedback

 If you discover a bug please report it [here](https://github.com/meeDamian/country-emoji/issues/new).
+Express gratitude [here](https://donate.meedamian.com).

 Mail me at bugs@meedamian.com, or on twitter [@meeDamian](http://twitter.com/meedamian).